la2050/archive/_projects/2018/connecting-the-food-secure-to-nearby-ready-to-eat-meals-using-sms.md

    If HNI can partner with organizations around the country, it will revolutionize the ability of NGOs and their communities to dramatically escalate and accelerate the work of each organization.
 category_metrics:
   - Access to healthy food
+category_other:
+  - LA is the healthiest place to CONNECT
 body_class: blueberry

 ---